-This bill extends federal funding for monitoring, assessing, and researching the Great Lakes Basin through 2030.
+This bill reauthorizes funding through fiscal year 2030 for monitoring, assessment, and research activities in the Great Lakes Basin.

 Gary Peters